eclipse-iofog/iofogctl/README.md

 This project uses go modules so it must be built from outside of your $GOPATH.

-Go 1.12.1+ is a prerequisite.
+Go 1.13+ is a prerequisite.
 Install all other dependancies with:
 ```
 script/bootstrap.sh
 ```
+Make sure that your `$PATH` contains `$GOBIN`, otherwise `make build` will fail on the basis that command `rice` is not found.

 See all `make` commands by running:
 ```